Data Center Fabric Architectures (Descriptions)

 More information:

-Summary: Devices in a Borg fabric have a single (usually redundant) management and control plane.
+Summary: These solutions use a single (usually redundant) management and control plane.
 Each device has independent data plane managed by the single centralized control plane.

-Examples: stackable switches, Juniper’s virtual chassis, HP’s IRF, Cisco’s VSS
+Examples: stackable switches, Juniper’s virtual chassis, HP’s IRF, Cisco’s VSS, well-implemented OpenFlow controllers like Big Cloud Fabric

-While vendors like to talk about all-encompassing fabrics, the current implementations usually limit the number of high-end devices in the cluster to two (Cisco’s VSS, Juniper’s EX8200+XRE200 and HP’s IRF), reducing the Borg architecture to a Siamese twin one.
+While vendors like to talk about all-encompassing fabrics, the current implementations usually limit the number of high-end devices in the cluster to two or four (Cisco’s VSS and HP’s IRF).

-Furthermore, most implementations of the Borg architecture still limit the switch clusters to devices of the same type (exception: you can build mixed-model virtual chassis with EX4200 and EX4500 switches from Juniper).
+Furthermore, most implementations of this architecture still limit the switch clusters to devices of the same type (exception: Juniper Virtual Chassis and Virtual Chassis Fabric can use different switch models in the same fabric).

 As you cannot combine access- and core-layer switches into the same fabric, you still need MLAG between the access and the core layer.